lukecd/view-from-my-window/README.md

 -   RainbowKit: For wallet connect
 -   Lens: For lens functionality

-All of our interactions with Lens will be via the React hooks and by wrapping our main parent components with the Lens provider, all of those React hooks will have the right configuration options.
+All of our interactions with Lens will be via the React hooks, and by wrapping our main parent components with the Lens provider, all of those React hooks will have the right configuration options.

-All three providers are configured using these values
+All three providers are configured using these values:

 ```js
 const { chains, provider, webSocketProvider } = configureChains(